AdobeDocs/experience-platform.en/help/observability/api/metrics.md

 ## Retrieve observability metrics

-You can retrieve observability metrics by making a GET request to the `/metrics` endpoint in the Observability Insights API.
+You can retrieve observability metrics by making a GET request to the `/metrics` endpoint in the [!DNL Observability Insights] API.

 **API format**